lawiet47/writeups/ZeuS/README.md

 ![string_deobfuscator](https://user-images.githubusercontent.com/27059441/32143052-ae5ccdd6-bcb4-11e7-86aa-e9d1fe6660df.PNG)

-The `lib_decryptor` function has a loop that goes through a certain blocks of memory and decrypts the contents then makes a call to `LoadLibraryA` or `GetModuleHandleA` to load the module.
+The `lib_decryptor` function has a loop that goes through certain blocks of memory and decrypts the contents then makes a call to `LoadLibraryA` or `GetModuleHandleA` to load the module.

 ![lib_decryptor loop](https://user-images.githubusercontent.com/27059441/32143058-bcb57694-bcb4-11e7-9bff-88e57a15bcc8.PNG)